WillyWilsen/WillyWilsen/README.md

+## Welcome 👋
-Welcome 👋 I'm Willy.
+I'm Willy.
 I'm a Full Stack Engineer.
 I'm looking to collaborate on a part time or freelance project✨
 <br><br>
-<strong>What I have learned:</strong>
+### What I have learned
 - <strong>Frontend:</strong>
 <table>
   <tr>